Applications to trade at Glastonbury Festival 2020

 Please use the contact form on the website under the heading ‘other enquiries’

 How do I apply to trade?

-We have changed the application process slightly this year.
-In order to complete an application form, please first register onto our new application system by inputting your email address and choosing your password.
+If you did not apply in 2019, you must please first register onto our application system by inputting your email address and choosing your password.
 You will then be emailed a link to confirm your registration.
 When you log in to the application system, you will see on your ‘dashboard’ tabs to access the application forms.

 If you are applying to sell consumables (food and/or non-alcoholic drinks) to the Festival goers, please complete a Food Traders application.
 If you are a crew caterer, please complete the Crew Caterer application form.
 If you are applying for more than one stall please complete one application form per stall.
 Applicants wishing to apply for multiple options, for example, one crew food and one public serving stall, will need to complete the different forms.

 Your application will be automatically saved as you progress through the pages.
 If you need to go back a page, please click the relevant sub-heading at the top (underneath Create Application) Clicking on the ‘home’ button will ensure details are saved up the last completed page.
 You can return to the part completed application form at any time before 5pm on 14th November which is the closing date for applications; please ensure you submit by this time and date.